All Products

 boolean parseJson = true;

 // The AccessKey pair of an Alibaba Cloud account has permissions on all API operations.
-Using these credentials to perform operations in Simple Log Service is a high-risk operation.
-We recommend that you use a RAM user to call API operations or perform routine O&M. To create a RAM user, log on to the RAM console.
+Using these credentials to perform operations in Log Service is a high-risk operation.
+To avoid security risks, we recommend that you use a RAM user to call API operations or perform routine O&M. You can log on to the RAM console to create a RAM user.

 // In this example, the AccessKey ID and AccessKey secret are stored in the environment variables.
-You can save your AccessKey ID and AccessKey secret in your configuration file if required.
+You can save your AccessKey ID and AccessKey secret to your configuration file based on your business requirements.

-// To prevent key leaks, we recommend that you do not save your AccessKey ID and AccessKey secret in the code.
+// We recommend that you do not hard-code the AccessKey ID and AccessKey secret in your code.
+Otherwise, the AccessKey pair may be leaked.

 String accessKeyID = System.getenv("SLS_ACCESS_KEY_ID");